6,511: Policy on the Use of or Exposure to Biological Agents Including Recombinant DNA

 - Advise and provide technical expertise on matters regarding biosafety to the Institutional Biosafety Officer or other members of the UNR community.

-- Conduct investigations of potential incidents involving any biological agent, violations of UNR policies or procedures, or regulatory violations and make recommendations to the vice president for research and other appropriate university administrators for the resolution of continued non-compliance or serious infractions.
+- Conduct investigations of potential incidents involving any biological agent, violations of UNR policies or procedures, or regulatory violations and make recommendations to the Vice President for Research & Innovation and other appropriate university administrators for the resolution of continued non-compliance or serious infractions.
 The IBC can refuse, suspend, or cancel authorization to use biological agents in the event of non-compliance or serious infractions.

-To conduct this responsibility effectively, the president of the University has appointed the vice president for research as the Institutional Officer to ensure that the IBC is appropriately supported.
+To conduct this responsibility effectively, the President of the University has appointed the Vice President for Research & Innovation as the Institutional Officer to ensure that the IBC is appropriately supported.
 The Institutional Official has the authority to act for the institution and to assume, on behalf of the institution, the obligations imposed by federal, state, and local regulations pertaining to the use of and exposure to biological agents.
 However, the Institutional Official or other organizational officials may not approve the use of biological agents in research, teaching, extension or testing that have not been previously approved by the IBC as a Memorandum of Understanding and Agreement (MOUA).